 - Additionally, if non-MAT behavioral health treatment episodes overlapped with a methadone or buprenorphine treatment episode, it was classified as medication assisted treatment (MAT) treatment.
 It is unclear how many of the MAT treatment episodes may have included some combination of MAT and behavioral treatment.
 While the data used was observational and results cannot be interpreted as causal, this study was able to assess MAT in a real-world setting.

 Next steps should address how to increase access to these medications in other state Medicaid programs.
 A qualitative study of policy makers in Ohio identified some barriers to implementing buprenoprhine/naloxone treatment (e.g., limited availability of prescribers), but more quantitative research including cost-effectiveness analyses are needed to bolster support for medications for the treatment of opioid use disorder.

-- For individuals & families seeking recovery: Opioid agonist therapy may help reduce your risk of relapse if you suffer from opioid use disorder.
+- For individuals and families seeking recovery: Opioid agonist therapy may help reduce your risk of relapse if you suffer from opioid use disorder.
 Consult with an addiction specialist for more information on medications for opioid use disorder.

 - For scientists: It is established that medications such as buprenoprhine and methadone are effective for the treatment of opioid use disorder.
 The next steps include research examining for whom these medications work best, and determining how to implement programs to provide widespread access to the people who need these medications.

 - For policy makers: With Medicaid programs expanding under the Affordable Care Act, it is important that members have access to effective and less costly addiction treatment options.

 - For treatment professionals and treatment systems: Not all medications are effective for all individuals so it is important that patients are aware of their options.
 Work with your patients to determine the best treatment plan for them.